 Things to do near Aasleagh Falls

-One of the beauties of visiting Aasleagh Falls in Mayo is that it’s close to many other things to see and do.
+One of the beauties of visiting Aasleagh Falls is that it’s close to many of the best things to do in Mayo.

 Below, you’ll find a handful of things to do near Aasleagh Falls, including where to grab some food and coffee.

 This small village at the head of Killary Fjord is your best bet for some lunch.
 It’s just 4km south of Aasleagh Falls.
 You can try the Blackberry Restaurant, which is right in the middle of the town, or the Leenane Hotel for fine dining with local produce.

 If you want to enjoy the scenery of the nearby fjord, then Killary Fjord tour out on the water is the ideal way to do it.
 These tours run with multiple departures daily from April until October.